Anatomy of Earthworm

-Body Wall: The body wall of earthworm is covered by thin non-cellular cuticle.
+The body wall of earthworm is covered by thin non-cellular cuticle.
 Epidermis lies below the cuticle.
-This is followed by two muscle layers; circular and longitudinal.
+This is followed by two layers of muscles.
+The outer layer is composed of circular muscles, while inner layer is composed of longitudinal muscles.
 The innermost layer is the coelomic epithelium.

-Alimentary Canal: The alimentary canal is a straight tube.
+The alimentary canal is a straight tube.
 It runs between the first to last segment.
 Mouth is terminal and opens into the buccal cavity (1- 3 segments).
 The mouth leads into muscular pharynx.

-Decaying leaves and organic matter; mixed with soil; are the foods of the earthworm.
-The humic acid; present in humus; is neutralized by the calciferous glands in the stomach.
+Decaying leaves and organic matter, mixed with soil, are the foods of the earthworm.
+The humic acid, present in humus, is neutralized by the calciferous glands in the stomach.

 The intestine continues from the 15th segment to the last segment.
 On the 26th segment, a pair of short and conical caecae project from the intestine.
 Between 26th -35th segments, internal median fold of dorsal wall is present in the intestine.
 This internal fold is called typhlosole.
 The typhlosole increases the area of absorption in the intestine.

 The alimentary canal opens to the exterior by a small rounded aperture; called anus.